idfarmboy/pubgen/README.md

 ### GitHub noob
-General public repo for testing and learning GitHub
+General public repo for learning GitHub

 <!--
 **idfarmboy/pubgen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.